FLUX-SE/all_docs/flux_processing_release_notes.md

 * HEar AAX - Stereo - Change on Matrix are not applied until we change the preset
 * All plugins VST - Plugin scan freeze in Wavelab 11 on Mac M1 machines
 * All plugins VST - Crash in Adobe Audition on macOS
-* All plugins AudioUnit - GUI issue on certain retina or hdpi displays
+* All plugins AudioUnit - GUI issue with Hdpi displays on macOS Monterey

 ## Build 21.12.0.50114 - All plugins on macOS